rudolfII/XtKeyboard/README.md

 port.
 I used a 'Beetle' board for the job.

-When I first searched for a similar program, I found some that were either unnecesarily complicated, or did not work reliably.
+When I first searched for a similar program, I found some that were either unnecesarily complicated and/or did not work reliably.
 So, in the end, I wrote my own.
 Although one could use interrupts, I found no good reason for it -- polling is just good enough, and is simpler.
 (Some codes that I saw and that used interrupts had not been